Federal Internet Crimes Defense Lawyer

 Consulting with an Experienced Defense Attorney

 What you can do in the meantime is hire an attorney.
 Let the attorney contact law enforcement.
 One of two things is going to be going on.
-Either law enforcement themselves — the FBI, Secret Service, Homeland Security — are going to be handling the investigation and they're going to fully look at everything, put together a package for the prosecutors who the Assistant United States Attorney take it to them and have them deal with the case.
+Either law enforcement themselves — the FBI, Secret Service, Homeland Security — are going to be handling the investigation, and they're going to look at everything fully, put together a package for the prosecutors who the Assistant United States Attorney take it to them and have them deal with the case.

-Or, sometimes, depending on the circumstances, the prosecutors will be involved from the beginning and they'll be the ones that are directing law enforcement as to what to do and getting the information as it comes in, coordinating and dealing with the investigators.
+Or, depending on the circumstances, the prosecutors will be involved from the beginning.
+They'll be the ones directing law enforcement on what to do, getting the information as it comes in, coordinating, and dealing with the investigators.

-Whereas, if you've got an attorney, a lot of times, not all the time — but I would say the great majority of the time — your attorney is going to be contacted and it's probably going to be the prosecutor who contacts him and there's going to be discussion about how the matter is going to be dealt with moving forward.
+Whereas, if you've got an attorney, a lot of times, not all the time — but I would say the great majority of the time — your attorney is going to be contacted.
+It's probably going to be the prosecutor who contacts him, and there's going to be a discussion about how the matter is going to be dealt with moving forward.

 Negotiation with Federal Prosecutor